A guide to the best parks in Dubai

 Last but by no means least, there’s The Dubai Frame, the city’s striking architectural landmark.
 Providing incredible views of both old and new Dubai, it is a truly remarkable spectacle.
 Standing at 150 metres tall, it has a glass floor along much of its 93 metre-long bridge, so if you suffer from vertigo you may have problems walking on the glass.
 The best solution?
 Don’t look down.

-Zabeel District, near Al Jafiliya metro station, 8am to 10pm daily.
+Zabeel District, near Al Jafiliya metro station, Sun to Wed 8am to 10pm Thurs to Sat 8am to 11pm, entry Dhs5.

 View this post on Instagram